-After adopting the preceding arrangement, the lining membrane of the larynx passes downwards; it covers smoothly the posterior face of the epiglottis, adhering closely to it; but, when it reaches the thyreo-arytenoid ligaments, it is tucked in between the upper and the lower one, so as to form, on either side, an oblong pouch, the bottom of which is broader than its orifice between the ligaments.
+it reaches the thyreo-arytenoid ligaments, it is tucked in between the upper and the lower one, so as to form, on either side, an oblong pouch, the bottom of which is broader than its orifice between the ligaments.
 This pouch is the ventricle of Galen, or of Morgagni, or of the larynx; it projects into the fatty glandular matter on the posterior face of the thyroid cartilage, and has its base resting on the thyreo-arytenoid muscle.
-Its superior end reaches almost as high as the upper margin of the thyroid cartilage, and it has some small fasciculi of muscular fibres on its interior which seem appropriated to its use.
+Its superior end reaches almost as high as the upper margin of the thyroid cartilage, and it has some small fasciculi of muscular fibres on its belly which seem appropriated to its use.
 The continuation of the membrane afterwards lines smoothly the cricoid cartilage, and abounds there in mucous follicles.